PJarbas/games/readme.md

 ## Fourplay - `fourplay.py`
 Logical game for two with a two quite-hard (but not impossible) to beat AI.
-One algorithm uses [depth-first-search](https://en.wikipedia.org/wiki/Depth-first_search) which does branch pruning of obviously wrong choices for speed-up and looks 8 moves ahead.
-The second one does monte-carlo-search[depth-first-search](https://en.wikipedia.org/wiki/Depth-first_search)
+One algorithm uses [depth first search](https://en.wikipedia.org/wiki/Depth-first_search) which does branch pruning of obviously wrong choices for speed-up and looks 8 moves ahead.
+The second one performs [monte carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).

 __How to play__: Form a straight line out of four dots!